 My Housing is the online portal where all aspects of room selection and lottery take place.
-Students will need to access.
-My Housing (https://starrezportal.tcnj.edu) to submit the housing application, sign the housing contract, select a room and roommates, and pick a meal plan.
+Students will need to access My Housing to submit the housing application, sign the housing contract, select a room and roommates and pick a meal plan.

 How do I know my housing classification?

-Your housing classification is listed on My Housing under the heading “Profile Summary” on the left after logging in.
+Your housing classification is listed on My Housing under the Classification Confirmation page of your housing application.

 What happens if my classification is listed incorrectly?

-If you believe the housing classification listed is incorrect, please contact housing immediately.
-We will be unable to make any changes to the classification once timeslots are posted.
-Please note that 5th year seniors will have their classification blank but will be treated as a rising senior.
+If you believe the housing classification listed is incorrect, please contact Housing immediately (email@example.com).
+We will be unable to make any changes to the classification once time slots are posted.
+Please note that 5th year seniors will have their classification listed as rising or continuing senior and will be treated as a rising senior.

 How come My Housing won’t allow me to apply?

 If you are unable to apply but feel you meet the eligibility requirements listed above, please contact our office.
-Students who forgot to apply on time are eligible for the wait list once it is made available, which is traditionally immediately after Spring Break.
+Students who forgot to apply on time are eligible to apply for the wait list.

 I have a medical condition with requires special accommodations, what must I do?